 Mi-TRAC Awards are a part of the MTRAC for Life Sciences Innovation Hub – a statewide program that accelerates the transfer of technologies from Michigan’s institutions of higher education to the private sector for commercialization.
 Made possible by the Michigan Economic Development Corporation, and co-managed by FFMI and U-M Office of Tech Transfer, the awards provide mid-stage, translational research funding and resources for proof-of-concept and late-stage translational studies with a high potential of commercial success.

-Mi-TRAC Awards offer funding in the range of $100K-$250K, with all budgets requiring a 50% cost share from the investigator/institution.
+Mi-TRAC Awards offer funding in the range of $100K-$250K, with all awarded projects requiring a cost share from the investigator/institution.
 They are given once a year in January, with the call for proposals deadline in September.
 CLICK HERE to submit a proposal.
 Award winners receive regulatory guidance, business plan development, and mentorship from industry and investment experts.

 Projects funded by Mi-TRAC Awards enhance the internal innovation pipeline for long-term success in commercialization.
 And while invention reports and IP licensing are important milestones for Mi-TRAC projects, positive impacts to human health – as well as job creation – are the ultimate measures of success.
 We invite you to browse our portfolio of successful projects and faculty innovators.